* Offer unchanged at 3,660 yen per share

 * Tender offer deadline extended to Dec.
 6

-Bain's initial offer came after Japan's ADK asked it to buy WPP's stake to end a two-decade business alliance which ADK said failed to produce synergy.
+Bain made its initial offer after ADK asked it to buy WPP's stake to end a two-decade business alliance which ADK said failed to produce benefits.

-WPP will end arbitration and injunction proceedings if the tender offer succeeds, Bain said in its statement.
+WPP would end arbitration and injunction proceedings if the tender offer succeeds, Bain said in its statement.

 Other ADK shareholders such as London-based fund manager Silchester International Investors LLP and Hong Kong-based activist hedge fund Oasis Management Co Ltd have also previously said Bain's offer was too low.

-(Reporting by Junko Fujita; Editing by Christopher Cushing)
+(Reporting by Junko Fujita in TOKYO and Kate Holton in LONDON; Editing by Christopher Cushing)